Tennessee House of Representatives: Expulsion of members

 The Tennessee House of Representatives requires a two-thirds majority of the total membership to expel another representative.
 Since the Civil War, ten representatives have been expelled.
 Six representatives were expelled in 1866 for attempting to prevent passage of the 14th Amendment, which granted citizenship to former slaves.
 In 1980, Republican representative Robert Fisher was expelled for bribery.
 Republican representative Jeremy Durham was expelled in 2016 for sexual misconduct.
 Representatives Justin Jones and Justin J. Pearson were expelled in 2023 for violating decorum rules by leading a gun control protest on the House floor during a legislative session.
-Both Jones and Pearson were later reinstated.
+Local county governments in their districts exercised their right to appoint interim successors to reappoint Jones and Pearson.
+They both won the ensuing special elections to fill the remainder of their terms.
 Representative Gloria Johnson also participated in the demonstration, but avoided expulsion by one vote.

 Education level among members

 Among Republicans, around 30% of all members hold no degree beyond high school completion, less than 20% hold a Master's or other post baccalaureate degree, and less than 10% have a law degree.
 Among Democrats, of whom there are a substantially lower number, 15% hold no degree beyond high school, around 30% hold a Master's or other post baccalaureate degree, and 25% have a law degree.